quq99/quq99-site/content/blog/2019-0708/fritz.md

 ##  Set up a predictor using own model

-in setupPredictor() method in MainActivity class
+In setupPredictor() method in MainActivity class, write these two lines:

 ```java
 SegmentOnDeviceModel onDeviceModel = new Train_170CustomModel();